Introspection or svādhyāyam – the third Niyama

 Sva means “self’ or “belonging to me”, adhyāyam means “inquiry” or “examination”.
-Svādhyāyam literally means, “to get close to something.”
-In this context, it means to study oneself through meditation or contemplation (mimāmsa).
+Also, svādhyāyam literally means, “to get close to something.”
+Additionally, in this context, it means to study oneself through meditation or contemplation (mimāmsa).

-Contemplation or reflection increases awareness (prajñā) at two levels – a gross component (sthūla) and a subtle component (sūkṣma).
+Importantly, contemplation or reflection increases awareness (prajñā) at two levels – a gross component (sthūla) and a subtle component (sūkṣma).
 So, when we review any situation, our understanding and cognition of both components evolve.
 This is called reflection (mimāmsa) which is an element of introspection (svādhyāyam).

 For example: the world we see around us is made of the primordial elements (panchabhūtas) such as earth (prithvi), water (áp), fire (agni), air (vāyu), space (ākāṣa).

-• This covers the physical aspect of any entity like our bodies, physical structures like factories, shops or even systems.
-The gross (sthūla) aspect includes physical sheath (anna-maya-kośa) and sheath of motility / that which makes it work prāṇa (prāṇa-maya-kośa).
+• Lastly, in yoga, the gross (sthūla) aspect includes physical sheath (anna-maya-kośa) and sheath of motility / that which makes it work prāṇa (prāṇa-maya-kośa).

-Subtle (sūkṣma) The awareness of gross element is driven by an underlying principle, which is the consciousness (citta).
+Subtle (sūkṣma) The awareness of gross element is driven by an underlying subtle principle, which is the consciousness (citta).

 • The gross (sthūla) element is the internal combustion engine, which is physically available to the senses in the form of earth, water, fire, air and space (panchabhūtas).